Beth Phoenix: Early life

-Elizabeth Kociański was born in Elmira, New York, and raised by Polish parents.
+Elizabeth Kociański was born in Elmira, New York and raised by Polish parents.

 When she was eleven years old, she won a coloring contest with a prize of tickets to a television taping for the World Wrestling Federation.
-Kociański credits this as when she fell in love with professional wrestling.
+Kociański credits this as the moment she fell in love with professional wrestling.
 She cites Bret Hart, Sgt.
 Slaughter, Owen Hart, and Ted DiBiase as her favorite wrestlers.

 Kociański attended Notre Dame High School in Elmira, where she played tennis and ran track.
 She was voted prom queen in her senior year.

-Kociański is a graduate from Canisius College in Buffalo, New York, with a bachelor's degree in criminal justice and public relations.
-While wrestling in OVW, Kociański also worked as a waitress at a local restaurant known to Elmira natives as Lights Bakery and Coffee Shop.
+Kociański graduated from Canisius College in Buffalo, New York with a bachelor's degree in criminal justice and public relations.
+She also worked as a waitress at a local restaurant known to Elmira natives as Lights Bakery and Coffee Shop while wrestling in OVW.

 Amateur wrestling career

 Elizabeth Kociański began wrestling on the Notre Dame High School scholastic wrestling team.
 She was the first female varsity wrestler in the school's history.
 She became the North-East freestyle women's champion in 1999, and also won at the New York State Fair Tournament the same year.
 At the time, she was also a member of USA Wrestling, a freestyle and Greco-Roman wrestling association.
 Her life goal was, according to her, to become a professional wrestler, and she believed that having a solid amateur background would help her reach it.